 I also noticed in the end credits for the first time that Marco is watching Bertholdt and Reiner as they speak to Eren and Armin.

 Thinking about how clever he was, and his fate because of his knowledge is sad.
 Or re-seeing Eren failing to grasp the ODM gear with Shadis screaming the boy down.

 Only to learn that Shadis pulled a Severus Snape and that since he loved his mother Carla, sabotaged her son out of jealousy.

 Or the big one that has yet to be revealed, concerning Dina Fritz and Carla Yeager in Shiganshina.
 Or the event that really triggered the power of the coordinate.

 So many loose ends and half-truths being filled with three old dusty books.

 It’s amazing, isn’t it?

 I wonder how much truth is being hidden in our own world, as we idle imprisoned behind the invisible walls; looking toward the sky for better days.

-If you could bring one cadet of the survey corps back, who would it be?
+If you could bring one cadet of the Survey Corps back from the dead, who would it be?
 And why?

 Do you believe humanity is truly free?